type A tiger bells have the widest distribution area. They occur

 tiger bell.
 According to him the bell was from the Tang dynasty,

-years.
-During the Tang dynasty large scale production of
+at about 1100 years.
+During the Tang dynasty large scale production

 took place, among them mirrors and bells, among them most likely

-of small bronze objects such as tiger bells and mirrors started
+scale production of small bronze objects such as mirrors, bells

 estimates of the emergence of Siberian shamanism, and the large